camaeel/vault-k8s-helper/README.md

 # DEPRECATED

 This project is archivised and deprecated.
-Its features are covererd by [Bank Vault](https://bank-vaults.dev/) operator.
+Its features are covered with other projects:
+* tls certificate generation can be done with cert-manager using selfsigned CertificateIssuer
+* Unseal can be set up using [bank-vaults](https://bank-vaults.dev/) CLI.

+An example how to setup vault cluster using automated unseal with bank-vaults and certificates generated with cert manager can be found in my demo project: [vault-k8s-setup](https://github.com/camaeel/vault-k8s-setup)

 # vault-k8s-helper
 Helper application for managing vault with Raft storage & TLS in kubernetes clusters.